lathi500/Task4_frontend/README.md

-Note: Here i have displayed 100 data onley.
+Note: Here i have displayed 100 data only because of clearity.

 Thanks! :)